msquareddd/hugging-face-courses/README.md

 # Hugging Face Smol Course

-Welcome to the hugging-face-courses repository!
+Welcome to the hugging-face-smol-course repository!

 This repo is intended for learning and sharing resources related to Hugging Face courses, tutorials, and projects.